 Avoid breaking down

-• Work with your employer to ensure your vehicle is regularly serviced and checked,
+• Work with your employer to ensure your vehicle is regularly serviced and checked, including wipers, tyres and fluid levels

 • Report faults immediately